Skip to Content

 • Get a Squatty Potty.
 You might think that they are a bit ridiculous but the use of a bathroom stool like a Squatty Potty can help to ease the pressure on your pelvis and colon for a more relaxed time on the toilet.

 • Get a toilet cushion for your toilet seat.
-The extra padding that a toilet cushion provides just enough padding for your rear-end to lessen the chance of blood flow to your legs from getting restricted.
+The extra padding that a toilet cushion provides just enough padding for your rear end to lessen the chance of blood flow to your legs from getting restricted.

-We hope that if you do have problems with your legs falling asleep on the toilet that this article has been a fun and educational read for you and that your next trip to the bathroom will be a bit more relaxed without the end risk of faceplanting into the sink or door due pins and needles in your legs.
+We hope that if you do have problems with your legs falling asleep on the toilet, this article has been a fun and educational read for you and that your next trip to the bathroom will be a bit more relaxed without the end risk of faceplanting into the sink or door due pins and needles in your legs.

 ALSO READ: When can I exercise after wisdom teeth removal?